-short term leases of property, plant and equipment (i.e., those leases that have a lease term in a purchase option).
-It also applies the lease of low-value assets recognition exemption to the leases of low-value assets are recognised as expense on a b) 'Ind AS 12 - Income Taxes - Appendix C, Uncertainty over Income Tax Treatments:-
+The Company applies the short-term lease recognition exemption to its short-term leases of property, plant and equipment (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
+It also applies the lease of low-value assets recognition exemption to leases of office equipment that are considered of low value.
+Lease payments on short-term leases and leases of low-value assets are recognised as expense on a straight-line basis over the lease term.

-Significant judgement in determining the lease term of contracts with renewal options
+Significant judgement in determining the lease term of contracts with renewal options b) 'Ind AS 12 - Income Taxes - Appendix C, Uncertainty over Income Tax Treatments:-